Pantheon Tours in Rome

 • Feast of Saints Peter and Paul (29th June)

-• In August, most locals leave the city for vacation, so less business and attractions activity takes place, which may mean that the Pantheon will have reduced opening hours.
+• In August, most locals leave the city for vacation, so less business and attraction activity takes place, which may mean that the Pantheon will have reduced opening hours.

 Pentecost